Skip to Content

 Prof. Jodie Medd

-Topic: Ban This Book: Censorship, Sexuality, Diversity, and the Question of “Harm”
+Topic: Ban This Book: Censorship, Sexuality, Diversity, and Questions of “Harm”

-This course will consider laws, policies, trials, and practices that have targeted books—and libraries—for representations of 1) marginalized sexual and gender identities and desires and, more recently, 2) racialized identities and information about racist and imperial histories.
-The latter may include, on one end, the suppression of historical information and analysis of slavery and imperialism, and on the other, suppression or removal of “classic” literature that includes racist language.
+This course will explore laws, policies, trials, and practices that have targeted books—and bookstores and libraries—for representations of 1) marginalized sexual and gender identities & desires and, more recently, 2) racialized identities and information about racist and imperial histories.
+The latter may include, on one end, the suppression of historical information and analyses of slavery and imperialism, and on the other, suppression or removal of “classic” literature that includes racist language.

-As a course in English literature, we will research and discuss books that have been suppressed as well as the context of their legal (or not so legal) suppression, seizure, burning, or other forms of censorship.
-Learning about literary censorship is painful for any student of literature; we will aim to alleviate—and counter—the weight of this learning though the pleasures and value of reading powerful and impactful literature that has faced suppression.
-We will also learn about the individuals and organizations who have actively resisted forms of censorship.
+We will research and discuss books that have been suppressed as well as the context of their legal (or not so legal) suppression, seizure, burning, or other forms of censorship.
+Learning about literary censorship is painful for any student of literature; we will aim to alleviate—and counter—the weight of this learning though the pleasures and value of reading and discussing powerful, impactful literature that has faced suppression.
+We will also learn about those who have sought freedom and social transformation through literature while actively resisting censorship.

 Winter 2026